whisk3y3/WhisperGate/README.md

 ## Overview

 WhisperGate is a credential harvesting tool built for professional penetration testers conducting authorized phishing and vishing engagements.
 It presents a realistic endpoint compliance scanner that walks targets through a multi-stage flow — device scan, results review, SSO authentication, and an operator-controlled verification hold — giving operators full control over pacing during live phone-based social engineering.

+Every design decision in WhisperGate is rooted in social engineering psychology.
+This isn't a tool that was built to look pretty — it was built to exploit the way people make trust decisions under pressure.
+The [SE Psychology](#social-engineering-psychology) section below breaks down the reasoning behind each feature.

 The tool supports multiple simultaneous targets with per-target session isolation.
 Each target gets their own card on the operator panel with independent controls, status tracking, credential copy buttons, and notes.
 Operators can mark MFA bypass, release individual targets, and export everything to a formatted Excel report.